Tutorial

-STEP 1 - Add toggle all feature
+STEP 1 - Add toggle_ids to LiveView

-The toggle records will be a list of product id:s so it make sense to start of with mounting the live view with an empty list of ids.
-So, I will assign the toggle_ids
+The first thing I need to do is to setup a way to store the records that I want to toggle.
+The toggle records will be a list of record ids so it makes sense to start off with mounting the live view with an empty list of ids.
+So, I will assign the toggle_ids as an empty list to the socket.
+When I later perform a bulk action, I will pass in these ids and only perform it on them.

-# lib/shop_test_web/live/product_live/index.ex
+# lib/my_app_web/live/brewery_live/index.ex

 socket